 You’ll still need an SSL certificate to use this payment gateway integration since payment data is collected on your site.

-Jilt for WooCommerce is built by SkyVerge, and allows you to send eCommerce-focused emails for your store.
+We may be a little biased ;), but Jilt for WooCommerce is a fantastic email marketing solution that allows you to send eCommerce-focused emails for your store.
 While paid plans are available, you can use Jilt completely free to send automated post-purchase emails to a limited number of customers each month, following up with your customers to increase lifetime value.
 Even better, you can use Jilt to increase revenue by sending automated abandoned cart recovery emails.

 If you’re not already saving abandoned carts, it should be a no-brainer to get started with Jilt for free, as 70% of carts are abandoned in your store.
 By sending recovery emails, you can increase revenue by 15-20% in minutes.

 3. Product Details Customizer

 This plugin allows you to customize the details on individual WooCommerce product pages.
 You can show or hide core components such as product images, tabs, product up-sells, and related products should you not want to show them all to customers.
 This is a great tool for stores whose themes don’t allow for options to change what’s displayed on product pages.

 4. WooCommerce Product Gift Wrap

 Many customers love using the gift wrapping services that major retailers, such as Amazon or Bed Bath & Beyond, offer on purchases – especially around the holiday season.
 This extension lets you add a gift wrap option to your products, and set an optional price for this service.
 If the customer selects the gift wrap option, this information will be shown in cart and within the order page.
 The plugin also adds your defined gift wrapping cost to the item’s cost as well.

 5. WooCommerce Customizer